department-of-veterans-affairs/vets-website/va-gov/pages/education/about-gi-bill-benefits/how-to-use-benefits.md

 ---
-title: How to Use Your Benefits
+title: How to Use Your GI Bill Benefits
 href: \#
-display_title:
+display_title: How to Use Your Benefits
-children: eductionHowToUseBenefits
+children: educationHowToUseBenefits
 order: 4
 layout: page-breadcrumbs.html
 template: detail-page